 Smart plugs are handy in all types of ways, and many are so easy to use you'll wish you'd have bought one sooner.
-You can schedule lights to turn on so it appears as if someone is home, and energy monitoring features help to improve your energy efficiency and thus reduce your bills.
+You can schedule lights to turn on so it appears as if someone is home, and energy monitoring features help to improve your home's energy efficiency and thus reduce your bills.

 They're also great for checking whether or not you turned a device off once you've left the house, such as a phone charger or your hair straighteners.
 You can simply switch them off using an app on your phone.

-Quick Links to Best Smart Plugs
+Best Smart Plugs

 1. TP-Link Kasa Mini Smart Plug